Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 ## When to use which Processor

-Below you will find a short explanation and various example scenarios for the different Processor types.
-Note that there are more cases where the Processors apply and the described scenarios are just illustrating some of them.
-In some cases it might be useful to combine processors to achieve a certain goal.
+The following sections contain a brief explanation and various example scenarios for the different Processor types.
+Note that there are additional cases where Processors may apply; the scenarios described here illustrate only some of them.
+In some situations, it might be useful to combine multiple Processors to achieve a specific goal.
-If you don't find a similar scenario for your use-case, please check out the [Processor Types](ProcessorTypes.md), this page also contains more information on how to write your own custom Processors.
+If you don’t find a scenario similar to your use case, please refer to the [Processor Types](ProcessorTypes.md) section.
+You can also find more information on how to write your own custom Processors there.

 ### Invert

-The [Invert Processor](ProcessorTypes.md#invert) will invert the input values of any form (e.g. float, Vector2 or Vector3).
-This happens by multiplying the values with -1, the effect that results is for instance that a player navigation would be reverted.
-The left arrow would be interpreted like a richt arrow and vice versa.
+The [Invert Processor](ProcessorTypes.md#invert) inverts input values of any type (e.g. float, Vector2, or Vector3) by multiplying them by -1.
+This results in effects such as reversing player navigation, for example, the left arrow would be interpreted as a right arrow, and vice versa.

 #### Ship navigation scenario

-In order to use an axis control to mimic a ship's rudder, inverting the input will lead to the desired result.
-Pulling the stick left will steer the ship to the right, while pulling the stick to the right will lead to the ship moving left.
+To use an axis control to mimic a ship's rudder, inverting the input will produce the desired effect.
+Pulling the stick to the left will steer the ship to the right, while pulling it to the right will steer the ship to the left.

 ![image alt text](./Images/Processors-Ship-Neutral.png)
 ![image alt text](./Images/Processors-Ship-Left.png)
 ![image alt text](./Images/Processors-Ship-Right.png)

-This can be achieved using an Invert Processor on the Action or the Binding.
-In this scenario the Processor is applied to the binding.
-Note that Inverting is enabled for X, but not for Y. Inverting the Y axis would lead to the ship moving backwards when the joystick is pulled up.
-In the following picture you can see the setup in the Action asset editor.
+This can be achieved by using an Invert Processor on the Action or the Binding.
+In this scenario, the Processor is applied to the Binding.
+Note that inversion is enabled for the X axis but not for the Y axis.
+Inverting the Y axis would cause the ship to move backward when the joystick is pulled upward.
+The following image shows the setup in the Action Asset Editor.

 ![image alt text](./Images/Processors-Invert-Editor.png)

-Finally, the following code can be used in a script which sits on a GameObject which has a PlayerInput component with the reference to the respective Action Asset.
+Finally, the following code can be used in a script attached to a GameObject that has a PlayerInput component referencing the corresponding Action Asset.

 ```c#
 using UnityEngine;